History of psychology: Early psychological thought

 Medieval Muslim physicians also developed practices to treat patients with a variety of "diseases of the mind".

 Ahmed ibn Sahl al-Balkhi (850–934) was among the first, in this tradition, to discuss disorders related to both the body and the mind.
 Al-Balkhi recognized that the body and the soul can be healthy or sick, or "balanced or imbalanced".
 He wrote that imbalance of the body can result in fever, headaches and other bodily illnesses, while imbalance of the soul can result in anger, anxiety, sadness and other nafs-related symptoms.

 Avicenna, similarly, did early work in the treatment of nafs-related illnesses, and developed a system for associating changes in the mind with inner feelings.
 Avicenna also described phenomena we now recognize as neuropsychiatric conditions, including hallucination, mania, nightmare, melancholia, dementia, epilepsy and tremor.

 Ancient and medieval thinkers who discussed issues related to psychology included:

-Thales developed an elaborate theory of what they termed the psuchẽ (psyche) (from which the first half of "psychology" is derived), as well as other "psychological" terms used today.